Creating a GEM - a step by step tutorial

-As it turns, out it’s a little bit like developing in Rails itself.
+As it turns, out it’s a little bit like software developing in Rails itself.
 You start with a powerful set of tools to help you right away.

 While working on one of our projects that uses the ActiveAdmin gem, I started wondering, what is a gem exactly?
 It works like a library, gives your application some ready-to-use functionality, but how does this happen?